 Elisha asked them to be persistent—don’t ask for just a few.
 Not just a jar here and there, but ask for every available jar to, “Fill ’er up!”

-In this story in 2 Kings, the oil stopped flowing only after every available jar had been filled.
+In the story in 2 Kings, the oil stopped flowing only after every available jar had been filled.
 If I want God to continue to pour His oil of blessing into my life, He has to have room in which to pour.
-That means that I need to be pouring into others’ lives daily.
-Listen to the blessings when we, “Fill ‘er up!”—
+That means that I need to be pouring into others’ lives as often as I can.
+Listen to the blessings when we, “Fill ’er up!”—

 I want you to know how delighted I am to have Stephanas, Fortunatus, and Achaicus here with me.
 They partially make up for your absence!
 They’ve refreshed me by keeping me in touch with you.
-(1 Corinthians 16:17-18, The Message)
+(1 Corinthians 16:17-18, The Message paraphrase)

 Your love has given me much joy and comfort, my brother, for your kindness has often refreshed the hearts of God’s people.
-(Philemon 7, New Living Translation)
+(Philemon 7 NLT)

 Get around other “full” people and let them fill you up.